Co-Founder & Executive Director

 Sashi is a social worker who works with young people who have experienced trauma.
 She is interested in many different approaches to therapeutic work, and loves storytelling, building community and practising yoga.
 When she’s not in her professional occupation, Sashi can be found curled up with a book, walking wherever she can smell gum leaves, or eating with friends around a communal table.
 She is passionate about being involved in State of Being because she believes that the benefits of yoga should be accessible to everyone.

-Laura’s work background is broad and varied, starting out in corporate business and in the past 5 years moving across into social sector and not for profit organisations with a specific focus in international women’s development & empowerment, yoga and movement.
+Laura’s work background is broad and varied, starting out in corporate business and in the past 5 years moving across into social and non-profit sectors with a specific focus in international women’s development & empowerment, yoga and movement.
 Her work and experiences have ignited a passion to work with grassroots organisations and communities, believing everyone has the right to embodiment and belonging.
-Laurasees that yoga and movement can be a powerful invitation for participants to cultivate an innate sense of curiosity, connection and wholeness into their bodies.
+Laura sees that yoga and movement can be a powerful invitation for participants to cultivate an innate sense of curiosity, connection and wholeness into their bodies.
 Laura is a proud member of the State of Being team.

 Studio Partnerships Coordinator